UBITX.NET RECOMMENDS YOU FIX OUT OF BAND EMISSION ISSUES

 Make your rig (mostly) compliant by removing unwanted harmonics

-While the Low Pass Filters in the output stage of your µBITx work fine at suppressing harmonics, issues with the layout of this part of the circuit board and choice of switching relays will have reduced their effectiveness.
+While the Low Pass Filters in the output stage of your µBITx work fine at suppressing harmonics, issues with the layout of this part of the circuit board on v3 and v4 boards and the choice of switching relays will have reduced their effectiveness.
 For most operation on the low bands, your output is likely to be non-compliant with US and international requirements for out of band emissions.

-The good news is that a fix has been uncovered that works for most bands/modes and is reasonably straight forward.
+The good news is that a fix has been uncovered for v3 and v4 boards that works for most bands/modes and is reasonably straight forward. v5 boards do not require modification.

 Removing these relays involves heating each relay lead with a soldering iron and using soldering wick to remove the solder.
 Use of solder flux can help with removing the solder.
 When all of the pins are free of solder you can replace the relay.
 Take your time and be careful not to damage your board.